JudeeFr/JudeeFr/README.md

 ### Hi there 👋
-🌱 I'm a junior web developer on Javascript, React Js and Wordpress 👩‍🎓I’m currently learning illustration @Edaa and  graphic design @Digital Campus 🏆 I want to became a freelance web developer & designer, illustrator, business coach for creatives
+-🌱 I'm a junior web developer on Javascript, React Js and Wordpress -👩‍🎓I’m currently learning illustration @Edaa and  graphic design @Digital Campus -🏆 I want to became a freelance web developer & designer, illustrator, business coach for creatives

-✍️The artist’s diary
+-✍️The artist’s diary
-Join my daily newsletter on Substack
+-Join my daily newsletter on Substack
-➡️ judeefr.substack.com
+-➡️ judeefr.substack.com

 <!--
 **JudeeFr/JudeeFr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.